JuliaCon/JuliaCon.jl/README.md

 ### Details

+#### Caching

 When it is needed, the package fetches the JuliaCon schedule (`schedule.json`) from the [JuliaConDataArchive](https://github.com/JuliaCon/JuliaConDataArchive) and keeps the information in memory for further usage.
 Hence, by default, the fetching happens once per Julia session.
-To force an update of the JuliaCon schedule you can call `JuliaCon.update_schedule()`.
+To force an update of the JuliaCon schedule you can call `update_schedule()`.

+If fetching the `schedule.json` takes longer than 5 seconds - you can change this default by setting the JULIACON_TIMEOUT env variable - the package will fall back to using the last cached version (which might be stale).

+You can set the env variable `JULIACON_CACHE_DIR` to specify the location of the cache, i.e. where the `schedule.json` will be stored.

+#### Cache modes

+There are three cache modes: `DEFAULT"`, `NEVER`, `ALWAYS`.
+You can switch between them by setting the env variable `JULIACON_CACHE_MODE` appropriately.

+* `DEFAULT`: As described above: tries to download / update the schedule and falls back to the cache if necessary.
+* `NEVER`: The cache will never be used / created.
+If the download fails it fails.
+* `ALWAYS`: Always use the cached `schedule.json`.
+Never attempts to download / update it.